mlibrary/design-system-docs/src/pages/content-pages/grammar-and-style.md

 Be cautious with one-word links, which can be difficult to select on phones and tablets.

+We also have a [link reusable design](/reusable-designs/link/) that provides additional guidelines, including how links should open.

 ## Lists

 Lists are good for breaking up long text and calling attention to key points you want readers to remember.